Some Thoughts on Water

 The answer was always affirmative, and usually in a matter-of-fact way.
 Thirty, forty, fifty years had passed.
 Mostly, people don't think about it, it seems.
 And yet, we all have a variety of memorable childhood experiences around water.

-Why had I started asking people about their deep memories around water?
+Why did I start asking people if they had any deep memories around water?
 Some years have passed since then - when, out of the blue, some of my own memorable experiences with water began bubbling up.
-It continued happening and I began to wonder what was going on.
-I found myself in the grip of a feeling about water, as though a door to something deep had opened.
-It felt important, but I couldn’t quite see what lay underneath
+This continued happening and I wondered what was going on.
+I realized how deep these experiences - so seemingly ordinary - had been.
+They'd been covered over by all the standard business of living.
+But there they were - alive, vividly lodged in the depths.
+It was perhaps the feelings embedded in my memories of water, opening like a door to a hidden secret, that felt most important.
+But I what to make of this?

 Like almost everyone else, ordinarily my relationship with water is unremarkable—like our relationship with air and sunshine.
 If instead, I’d started asking people, “Do you have any really memorable experiences of breathing air?”
-I’d probably have gotten even stranger looks, and I have to laugh, even thinking about it.
+I’d probably have gotten even stranger looks.
+I have to laugh, even thinking about it.

 It might go a little differently putting the question with sunlight, though.
 I can imagine responses like, “Oh, yes.
 I’ve noticed that some mornings, when everything is quiet, I see the sunlight falling through the window on the coffee table.
 There’s something about that.”
 Maybe even a surprising number of people would have responses like that, given the chance.